datacarpentry/image-processing/episodes/06-blurring.md

 The shape of the function is described by a mean value μ, and a variance value σ².
 The mean determines the central point of the bell curve on the x axis, and the variance describes the spread of the curve.

-In fact, when using Gaussian functions in Gaussian blurring, we use a 2D Guassian function to account for X and Y dimensions, but the same rules apply.
+In fact, when using Gaussian functions in Gaussian blurring, we use a 2D Gaussian function to account for X and Y dimensions, but the same rules apply.
 The mean μ is always 0, and represents the middle of the 2D kernel.
 Increasing values of σ² in either dimension increases the amount of blurring in that dimension.

 ![2D Gaussian function](../fig/Gaussian_2D.png)